cubicflow/edition-jekyll-template/_docs/brand-docs/digital-style-guide.md

 The Digital Style Guide is the source-of-truth for digital and visual branding and related questions.

-Click the image below to download or [click here](/assets/digital-style-guide.pdf):
+Click the image below to download, or [click here](/assets/digital-style-guide.pdf):

 [![](/images/digital-style-guide-cover.svg)](/assets/digital-style-guide.pdf)